the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-prosandcons.md

 However, for others, remote working may be more enjoyable and productive.
 > "As someone who used to commute 4 hours per day for 12 years, I can sum my experiences in two words: remote working reduces inequality," says one of our contributors, Pablo Rodríguez-Sánchez (GitHub: PabRod).

-In this subchapter, we have captured a few *light opinions* of people's on their experience under "pro" and "cons" sections.
+In this subchapter, we have captured a few *light opinions* of people's on their experience of collaborating remotely with others under "pro" and "cons" sections.

 ## Pros